-DESCRIPTION Episcopal Children's Services 2021/2022 Primary Service Provider Contract Reason for Recommended Action Episcopal Children's Services won the 2019/2020 RFP (Request for Proposals) and completed their first and second years of the contract.
-As the Coalition has been satisfied with Episcopal Children's Services (ECS) performance in the above-mentioned years (and all prior years), the Coalition will continue contracting with ECS for 2021/2022, for the renewal/third year of the RFP award.
-If this is not done, the following would occur: The Coalition would not have a Primary Service Provider contracted for 2021/2022.
+DESCRIPTION Episcopal Children's Services 2022/2023 Primary Service Provider Contract Reason for Recommended Action Episcopal Children's Services won the 2022/2023 RFP (Request for Proposals) and this is the contract for their first year of that award.
+In addition, the Coalition has been satisfied with Episcopal Children's Services (ECS) performance in all prior years.
+If this is not done, the following would occur: The Coalition would not have a Primary Service Provider contracted for 2022/2023.
 How the Action will be accomplished Board approval and party signatures.